LiteObject/Local-AI/README.md

 Honestly, I'd recommend starting with LM Studio if you're new to this stuff.
 You can always try Ollama later.

-## Step 2: Figure out what your computer can handle
+## Step 2: Check Your Computer Hardware Requirements for AI Models

 This is important - you can't run huge models on a potato computer.
 But don't worry, there are good options for everyone: